kiwi0fruit/ultimate-question/README.md

 ### P.S.

-I'm absolutely serious in spite of the fact that the title was borrowed from and comedy science fiction novel by Douglas Adams.
+I'm absolutely serious in spite of the fact that the title was borrowed from the comedy science fiction novel by Douglas Adams.
 I only think that it's useful to remember that you are looking for an answer to _The Ultimate Question of Life, the Universe, and Everything_ if you are really looking for it.

 #### GitHub pages are preview only.
 The intended view is on GitBook only
 *View this article on GitBook*: [kiwi0fruit.gitbooks.io/ultimate-question](https://www.gitbook.com/book/kiwi0fruit/ultimate-question/details)